Dee C. Lee

-Diane Catherine Sealy (born 6 June 1961), known as Dee C. Lee, is a British singer.
-Born to Saint Lucian parents, she grew up in south east London.
-Early in her career, she was a member of the British band Central Line under the aliases Dee Sealy in 1981 and Dee C Lee in 1983.
-She was also a backing singer for Wham!, and then became a member of The Style Council, as well as performing as a solo artist.
+Diane Catherine Sealy (born 6 June 1961), known as Dee C. Lee or Dee C Lee, is a British singer.
+Born to Saint Lucian parents, she grew up in south-east London.
+Early in her career, she was a member of the British band Central Line under the aliases Dee Sealy in 1981 and Dee C. Lee in 1983.
+She was a backing singer for Wham!, then released her first solo single, "Selina Wow Wow", in 1984.
+She started working with the Style Council in 1984, while continuing as a solo artist.

 Career

-Lee was an ex-member and backing vocalist from the funk/soul group Central Line under the alias Dee Sealy in 1981 and her current stage name Dee C Lee in 1983.
-She was also a backing vocalist for the pop group Wham! in the early 1980s and appeared in their music videos for the songs "Wham Rap!
-(Enjoy What You Do)", Young Guns (Go for It)" and "Club Tropicana".
+Lee was a member of the funk/soul group Central Line under the alias Dee Sealy in 1981 and her current stage name Dee C. Lee in 1983.
+She was a backing vocalist for the pop group Wham! in the early 1980s and appeared in their music videos for the songs "Wham Rap!
+(Enjoy What You Do)", "Young Guns (Go for It)" and "Club Tropicana".

 Following her departure from Wham!, Lee released her first solo single, "Selina Wow Wow", in 1984.

-In 1984, she then worked with The Style Council and appeared on their debut studio album Café Bleu (released as My Ever Changing Moods in North America).
+In 1984, she worked with the Style Council and appeared on their debut studio album Café Bleu (released as My Ever Changing Moods in North America), having already worked with the Style Council in mid-1983 by providing vocals on the song "Money Go Round".
 Lee's vocals appear on the tracks "Headstart for Happiness", "It Didn't Matter", "The Lodgers", "Walls Come Tumbling Down", and "Shout to the Top".
 Lee continued to record solo material during this time, but singles "Yippee Yi Yay!" and "Don't Do It Baby" failed to chart.

-In 1985, Lee was the featured artist on Masquerade's version of Set It Off.
+In 1985, Lee was the featured artist on Masquerade's version of "Set It Off".
 In the same year, after the release of the second Style Council album Our Favourite Shop, and a stint working with the band Animal Nightlife, Lee released another solo single; the self-penned ballad "See the Day".
-The single became a hit and peaked at No.3 in the UK chart in December 1985, selling a quarter of a million copies in the UK alone, and earning Lee a silver disc.
+The single became a hit and peaked at No. 3 in the UK chart in December 1985, selling a quarter of a million copies in the UK alone, and earning Lee a silver disc.
 Twenty years later, the song was covered by Girls Aloud, their version peaking at No. 9 on the UK Singles Chart in December 2005.
 Her follow-up singles, a cover of Judie Tzuke's "Come Hell or Waters High" and "Hold On" failed to make the UK Top 40.
 All tracks were featured on her 1986 album Shrine.

-Throughout the rest of the 1980s, Lee continued to work with The Style Council on their albums The Cost of Loving (1987) and Confessions of a Pop Group (1988).
-She also worked with the band on their 1989 recording Modernism: A New Decade, but this album was rejected by the band's label, Polydor, and did not see a release until almost ten years later, when it was included in the boxed set, The Complete Adventures of The Style Council.
+Throughout the rest of the 1980s, Lee continued to work with the Style Council on their albums The Cost of Loving (1987) and Confessions of a Pop Group (1988).
+She also worked with the band on their 1989 recording Modernism: A New Decade, but this album was rejected by the band's label, Polydor, and did not see a release until almost 10 years later, when it was included in the boxed set, The Complete Adventures of The Style Council.